Khaled-Mahmmoud/MyCompetitiveProgramming/Combinatorics/Catalan Number.md

 10) Number of Dyck words of length 2n.
 A Dyck word is a string consisting of n X’s and n Y’s such that no prefix segment of the string has more Y’s than X’s.
 For example, the following are the Dyck words of length 6: XXXYYY     XYXXYY     XYXYXY     XXYYXY     XXYXYY.

 11) Number of ways to tile a stairstep shape of height n with n rectangles.
 [See](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/img/Combinatorics/800px-Catalan_stairsteps_4.svg.png) the case n = 4.

+12) Number of ways to form a “mountain ranges” with n upstrokes and n down-strokes that all stay above the original line.The mountain range interpretation is that the mountains will never go below the horizon, [See](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/img/Combinatorics/Mountain_Ranges-copy.jpg).